 Assume the Position!

-But during the spanking, the sheer mystery of what’s going on *back there*—on the side of your body that you can’t see too well and over which you feel considerably less sense of physical control—can be very exciting.
+But during the spanking, the sheer mystery of what’s happening *back there*—on the side of your body that you can’t see too well and over which you feel considerably less sense of physical control—can be very exciting.

 Giving the Spanking

-Which brings us from the bottoms-up…to the tops: The Doms, Dommes, Masters, Mistresses, Goddesses, Lords, Ladies, roleplaying Mommies, Daddies, Aunties, Nannies, governesses, schoolteachers, jockeys and drill instructors who like—or love with an enthusiasm that borders on rapture—to give the spankings, to wield the power, to feel the pleasure of those quivering buns beneath the palms of their controlling hands.
-Some spank professionally; others, just for fun.
-Still others practice spanking as an art form or spiritual path.
+These are the folks who like—or love with an enthusiasm that borders on rapture—to deliver the spankings, exert the power and feel the pleasure of those quivering buns beneath the palms of their controlling hands.

 Just as the spankee experiences physiological pleasure, so does the spanker who may enjoy the visual appearance of the spankee, while relishing the tactile sensation of skin and fleshy muscle heating up against the palm of the hand—or the bottom of the foot.